-Enterprise versions of CodeGear client tools such as Delphi and C++ Builder can access InterBase databases using Database Express (DBX).
+Client tools such as Delphi and C++ Builder can access InterBase databases using Database Express (DBX).
 Server query reporting is built into the client tool providing Windows application support.
 This enables you to build sophisticated, user-friendly database applications with minimal programming effort.